thehapax/bitshares.foundation/_announcements/2017-07-11-bitshares-downtime-incident.md

 All transaction that made it into the blockchain prior to this incident are unaltered!

-Unfortunately, the nature of the patch **requires all nodes to apply the patch**, accordingly, in order to sync back with the blockchain.
+It is absolutely necessary that everyone is aware that the nature of the patch **requires all nodes to apply the patch**, accordingly, in order to sync back with the blockchain.
 We recommend exchanges and third party providers to update their back-end to tag `2.0.170710` and rebuild.
 The following steps facilitate this update:

     git fetch
     git checkout 2.0.170710